Gordon Ramsay: Food views

-Ramsay has previously expressed a dislike for vegetarianism and veganism.
+Prior to the late 2000s, Ramsay had expressed a dislike for vegetarianism and veganism.
 In the first episode of the second series of Ramsay's Kitchen Nightmares (2005), he offered pizza to a vegetarian and said it was vegetarian.
 After he took a bite, Ramsay said that it contained ham, laughing and asked if he wanted more.
 In 2003, when asked for his most recent lie, he said "To a table of vegetarians who had artichoke soup.
 I told them it was made with vegetable stock when it was chicken stock."
 In a 2007 interview, he joked: "My biggest nightmare would be if the kids ever came up to me and said 'Dad, I'm a vegetarian.'
 Then I would sit them on the fence and electrocute them."
 In 2016, when asked on Twitter whether he was allergic to anything, he wrote "Vegans" and followed up with: "It's a joke jack it's not vegans!
 It's vegetarians".

 In 2006, on the second series of The F Word, Ramsay showed a softened stance on vegetarianism after learning about intensive pig farming practices, including castration and tail docking, while letting two young family piglets live in an intensive farm.
 On the programme, Ramsay commented: "It's enough to make anyone turn fucking vegetarian, for God's sake.
 And I've always sort of knocked vegetarians and vegans for missing out on the most amazing flavour you can get from meat.
 But you can see why so many people change instantly".
 In 2019, he launched a vegan menu at his restaurants for Veganuary, and introduced more vegan items to his restaurants, such as a vegan roast.
 In 2022, on an episode of Master Chef: Back to Win, Ramsay said, "After all these years, I can finally admit, that I actually love vegan food."

 Other chefs

-Ramsay has been highly critical of Food Network and Iron Chef America star Mario Batali.
-The New York Post reported in 2009 that Batali has banned Ramsay from his restaurants.
-This alleged feud goes back to when Batali was highly critical of Ramsay's cooking style for being "dull and outdated".
-Batali has since stated that the alleged feud "was created by a couple of journalists."
-Batali went on to state, "I'd love to hang out with Ramsay".
+He was a head judge of MasterChef USA when Nick DiGiovanni came third place in season 10.
+On 11 May 2023, DiGiovanni, alongside Gordon Ramsay, broke the Guinness World Record for the largest beef Wellington, which weighed 25.76 kilograms (56.79 pounds).
+This was DiGiovanni's 8th Guinness World Record and was broken in partnership with celebrity chefs: Max the Meat Guy, Guga Foods and The Golden Balance.

 Eating and exercising habits

-Ramsay said in 2016 that he exercises semi-competitively for his general well-being.
-He said he has seen overweight and unfit chefs collapse or become unable to move quickly around the kitchen.
+Ramsay said in 2016 that he exercised semi-competitively for his general well-being.
+He said he had seen overweight and unfit chefs collapse or become unable to move quickly around the kitchen.
 He often competes in Ironman events, marathons, and triathlons.
-He also eats very little per meal and prefers to graze throughout the day, partly due to the habit he built up as a judge and chef and also because of his busy schedule."Simple Everyday Things GORDON RAMSAY Enjoys" (2017) He has a black belt in karate.

-Ramsay told Joe Wicks that cycling has improved his physical and mental health, especially during the COVID-19 pandemic.
+Ramsay also eats very little per meal and prefers to graze throughout the day, partly due to the habit he built up as a judge and chef and also because of his busy schedule."Simple Everyday Things GORDON RAMSAY Enjoys" (2017) He has a black belt in karate.
+Ramsay told Joe Wicks that cycling had improved his physical and mental health, especially during the COVID-19 pandemic.